-ANSWER: On the surface it does seem a bit odd that their accounts do not quite mesh.
+Answer: On the surface, it does seem a bit odd that such gospel accounts do not quite mesh.
 Matthew says Jesus was born in a house in Bethlehem then sometime afterwards is taken to Egypt to escape Herod.
-After a period of time his family decides to return to Bethlehem, but soon change their mind and travel to Nazareth instead.
+After some time passes, his family decides to return to Bethlehem, but soon change their mind and travel to Nazareth instead.

 According to Luke, however, Mary and Joseph were from Nazareth.
 They travel to Bethlehem because a census requires them to do so.
-While they are there Jesus is born in a manger.
-After his birth they wait for Mary to go through ritual purification, after which they travel to Jerusalem to sacrifice two birds at the temple.
-After the sacrifice they go home to Nazareth.
+Jesus is born in a manger while they are in the city.
+They wait, after his birth, for Mary to go through ritual purification, after which they travel to Jerusalem to sacrifice two birds at the temple.
+They then go home to Nazareth.

 The time sequence from the birth of Jesus to him being taken to Nazareth is as follows.
 Joseph is of the lineage of King David, who was born in Bethlehem.
-The Romans in 5 B.C. require all those in Judea to return to their ancestral home so that they can be counted (it really was for assessing what the people owned for the purposes of taxes).
-Because of this decree Mary and Joseph travel to Bethlehem.
+The Romans require all those in Judea to return to their ancestral home so that they can be counted (it really was for assessing what the people owned for the purposes of taxes).
+Mary and Joseph, because of this decree, travel to Bethlehem.
 It is in the city that Jesus is born in a manger (Luke 2:1 - 20).

 Jesus is brought to Jerusalem's temple, after forty days of purification required by God's law, to be presented before God.
 His parents make an offering to the temple of two young birds.
 It is also during their visit to the temple that a priest named Simeon, prophesied about his mission in life and blessed his parents (Luke 2:22 - 35).

-In conclusion, both Matthew and Luke are correct in regard to their accounts of Jesus' birth.
-Their different but complimentary writings not only shows their record was true (and not simply copied) but gives us added details regarding one of the greatest events in the Bible!
+In conclusion, both Gospel writers Matthew and Luke are correct in regard to their accounts of Jesus' birth.
+Their different but complimentary books not only show their record was true (and not simply copied) but gives us added details regarding one of the greatest events in the Bible!